 By the time we checked out, we were in happy moods and feeling rejuvenated.
 I can easily say the best experiences at the Ritz Carlton Samui were the warmth and friendly care from all the resort staff.
 At lunch at the poolside ceviche bar we watched the bartender carefully cutting watermelon into little pieces and asked what he was making.

 “It’s for our little guest there” he said.
-A cute little blonde boy was coming towards the bar with his mother.
+A cute little blonde toddler was coming towards the bar with his mother.
 “He loves watermelon!
-He comes here every day and has to have watermelon so I always have it ready for him.”
+He comes here every day and has to have watermelon, so I always have it ready for him.”

 Whether your favourite food is cookies or watermelon, the lovely, caring resort staff will remember and give the extra effort to make you happy.
 This huge resort has an equally huge heart.